Apostolique/jeandavidmoisan.com/pages/posts/weekend-projects/README.md

     <iframe class="absolute w-full h-full" src="https://www.youtube.com/embed/IYVcjFhpsHc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 The Tibetan monks bring something really interesting to the table.
 They work on a project for weeks and right at the end, they destroy it.
 For them, it signifies having no attachments.
 I think that is a really important lesson to think about.
-Quite often, it's easy to wait until we find that one million dollar idea, but I think it's really good to work on simple projects and to let them go at the end.
+Quite often, it's easy to wait until we find that one million dollar idea, but I think it's really good to work on simple projects and to let go of them at the end.

 ## Definition